yugabyte/yugabyte-db/docs/content/latest/architecture/docdb/colocated-tables.md

 Colocating tables puts all of their data into a single tablet, called the colocation tablet.
 This can dramatically increase the number of relations (tables, indexes, etc) that can be supported per node while keeping the number of tablets per node low.
-Note that all the data in the colocation tablet is still replicated across 3 nodes (or whatever the replication factor is).
+Note that all the data in the colocation tablet is still replicated across three nodes (or whatever the replication factor is).

 ## Motivation